pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/index.rst

 A list of papers related to the AFD can be found in Section `"Introduction to Adaptive Fourier Decomposition" <https://toolbox-for-adaptive-fourier-decomposition.readthedocs.io/en/latest/IntroAFD.html#papers-related-to-mathematical-foundation-and-implementations>`_.

-If you use the single-channel AFD method in this toolbox, please at least cite `“Algorithm of adaptive Fourier decomposition” <http://ieeexplore.ieee.org/document/6021385/>`_.
+If you use the single-channel AFD method in this toolbox, please at least cite these papers:

       T. Qian, L. Zhang, and Z. Li, “Algorithm of adaptive Fourier decomposition,” IEEE Trans.
 Signal Process., vol. 59, no. 12, pp. 5899–5906, 2011.

+      T. Qian, Y. B. Wang, “Adaptive Fourier series -- a variation of greedy algorithm," Advances in Computational Mathematics, vol. 34, no. 3, pp. 279–293, 2011.

 If you use the multi-channel AFD method in this toolbox, please at least cite `“Adaptive Fourier decomposition for multi-channel signal analysis” <https://doi.org/10.1109/TSP.2022.3143723>`_.